ryansch/stationeers/README.md

 ## Configuration

 Put `default.ini` in the root of the mounted volume.
 If no `default.ini` is found a default `default.ini` is used.
-Change the rcon password!!
+A random password is generated for rcon.

 Example `default.ini`: